How to Season a Pizza Stone

 Here are a couple of tips that you can observe:

 - Do not submerge the pizza stone in water.
-As much as you are tempted to get some of the dough pieces stuck on the stone, you can scrub it gently.
+You can scrub it gently if you are tempted to get some of the dough pieces stuck on the stone.

 - Don’t use a lot of running water.
 The water will penetrate the pizza stone.
 What you can do is wipe the pizza stone with a dishtowel.